Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint

 In the case, that $Q$ is given by the kernel from Remark~\ref{rem_MCMC_step_kernels} (ii), the Metropolis Hastings algorithm is also called Metropolis-adjusted Langevin algorithm (MALA), see \cite{GC2011,RT1996}.

-\paragraph{Interpolation of target densities $p_t$.} Recall that we intend to sample from a random variable $X$ with given density $p_X$ using a random variable $Z$ with density $p_Z$ by a Markov chain $(X_0,\ldots,X_T)$ such that $X_0 = Z$ and $X_T$ approximates $X$ in a sense we have to specify.
+\begin{remark}[Interpolation of the target densities] Recall that we intend to sample from a random variable $X$ with given density $p_X$ using a random variable $Z$ with density $p_Z$ by a Markov chain $(X_0,\ldots,X_T)$ such that $X_0 = Z$ and $X_T$ approximates $X$ in a sense we have to specify.
 Therefore it appears reasonable to choose the target densities $p_t$ of the stochastic layers as a certain interpolation between $p_Z$ and $p_X$.
 In this paper, we use the geometric mean $\smash{p_t = c \, p_Z^{(T-t)/T}p_{X}^{t/T}}$, where $c$ is a normalizing constant.
 For an interpretation of this geometric mean as weighted Riemannian center of mass between $p_Z$ and $p_X$ (pointwise evaluated) on the manifold of positive numbers $\mathbb R_{>0}$ with distance $\dx_{\mathbb R_{>0}} (q_1,q_2) \coloneqq |\log q_1 - \log q_1|$ we refer to \cite{BFPS17}. \end{remark}